-He’s also recently started to dabble in Reels, where he performs cringe-inducing reactions and gives advice to new agents with a very stern demeanor.
+He’s also gotten on the Reels bandwagon, where he performs cringe-inducing reactions and gives advice to new agents with a very stern demeanor.
 The more you watch Byron’s content, the more you learn about what’s going on in the real estate industry.

 9. Yackeline Leiderman @yackelineleidermanrealtor

 Yackeline Leiderman is a Miami Realtor who has also gone the comedy route to grow her Instagram following.
 Like Kim, Yackeline memes herself in videos and pictures with real estate captions that make fun of everything from current market conditions to agent-client interactions.
 She must have a full-time photographer following her around because she has a pose or video for every scenario and trend.
 What really sets her content apart is her unique ability to match facial expressions to her captions.
 She should win an Emmy—or at least a PropertySpark award—for her acting abilities.

 Jason Cassity is a team leader with Real in San Diego.
 What I like about Jason’s Instagram is that it doesn’t annoy me.
 He posts with a purpose and focuses on quality over quantity.
 For example, during the height of the pandemic, he filmed videos that promoted restaurants and small businesses and provided COVID resources for his followers.
 He also did a cool IG Live series where he interviewed other agents, organizers, and marketing experts and later published them in full to IGTV.